 text/html as it expects that the content is already a complete template.

-In some cases third party plugins are not able to send mails with the second option.
-This is most likely because third party plugins uses a email address as “From” or “Reply-To” address which you are not allowed to send from.
+In some cases, third-party plugins are not able to send emails with the second option.
+This is most likely because third-party plugins use an email address as “From” or “Reply-To” address which you are not allowed to send from.
 Since you cannot verify every email address or domain you have to either go with the first or third option.